Exmouth water source planning

 Delivery Date:

-Selection of preferred option by late-2024
+Selection of preferred option in 2025

 What's happening?